HeHo3100/Phase_Sensitive_Detection_for_Spectroscopy/README.md

 spectra to determine for every band at which phase angle it has its maximum value.
 Temporal data and a correct input in the first textbox (number of spectra per period) is needed to calculate time values out of the maximum phase angles.
 ###### Input needed:
-PSDData.txt, AnyData_Banden.txt, RawData_t.txt, correct 'number of spectra per period' in first textbox
+PSDData.txt, AnyData_peaks.txt, RawData_t.txt, in textboxes: 'number of spectra per period'
 ###### Output:
-PSDData_Banden_iPW.txt
+PSDData_peaks_iPW.txt

 #### show graph:
 Plots a data set of your choice.